Los Angeles-based art advisor Nancy Chaikin talks about her favorite works from the December selection on Platform.

 In their own words

 I have a very broad definition of what art can be; however at heart I am a sensualist, so I am a huge lover of painting and sculpture.
 In particular, I really adore the work of the mid-century female Abstract Expressionists, the artists of the Arte Povera movement and video art from the 1970’s.
-My definition of art goes way beyond the plastic arts; I credit this to having studied fine art, earning a B.F.A and an M.F.A. in New York and also having lived in Europe and Mexico.
+My definition of art goes way beyond the plastic arts; I credit this to having studied fine art, and to earning a B.F.A and an M.F.A.

 Over the years, on behalf of clients, I have acquired major works by Joan Mitchell, Agnes Martin, Barbara Hepworth, Giorgio Morandi, Alice Neel, Donald Judd, Raoul De Keyser and many others.